Castronova/ODM2-Simulation/usecases/simulations/use-cases.md

 ### Find the ActionID of a Simulation
 A user wants to identify the Action associated with a particular simulation instance.
-This is an initial first step for discovering simulation results.
+This is a procedure that is likely required prior to querying simulation results.
+Querying simulation results will be a core operation used by client-side software to couple model inputs and outputs.
 In the example below, *begindatetime* in not required, however its inclusion helps distinguish between simulations that may have the same *simulationname*.

 | DB Table | Column Name| Value |
 |:---|:---|:---|